-Regardless of how difficult your divorce may seem, our Panama City divorce attorneys can help you communicate with your spouse's attorney and provide you with the reliable legal counsel you need.
+Regardless of how difficult your divorce may seem, our lawyers can help you communicate with your spouse's attorney and provide you with the reliable legal counsel you need.
 If your case must be taken before a court for resolution, we will work to relentlessly protect your rights and interests.
 After all, this is the type of advocacy that allowed our founder, Mr. Virga, to be selected as a Top 100 Trial Lawyer by The National Trial Lawyers!

 Agreeing on Alimony, Child Custody, Equitable Distribution and More